EnergyInnovation/eps-us/docs/how-the-eps-avoids-double-counting.md

 This can pose a challenge for pricing policies (especially a carbon tax), which may incentivize a wide variety of actions to reduce emissions.
 For example, a carbon tax applied to the Transportation sector may make driving fossil fuel-powered vehicles more expensive, reducing demand for travel.
 It may also increase the attractiveness of electric vehicles (EVs) relative to fossil fuel-powered vehicles, leading to a change in the market shares of these types of vehicles.
 In other words, it may lead both to a shift in demand for transportation services and to technology switching.

 In the Energy Policy Simulator, some actions that may be undertaken to lower emissions are either price-driven or are governed by a separate policy lever particular to that action, not both.
-For example, changes in demand for industrial output from each industry (iron and steel, cement, chemicals, etc.) are price-driven; there is no policy lever that allows the user to explicitly set a reduction in demand for industrial output.
+For example, changes in demand for building services (such as how often occupants choose to use their lights, air conditioning, or cooking appliances) are price-driven; there is no policy lever that allows the user to explicitly set a reduction in demand for building services.
 In contrast, industries converting their manufacturing processes that run on natural gas to run on electricity is governed by a separate policy lever (an industrial electrification policy), and this conversion will not be undertaken solely due to changes in the cost of natural gas or electricity.

 ## Combining Multiple Policies